14. January 2022

 • Focus: Inspiring young researchers, space, Cosmic Kiss

-The moment finally arrives: over 100 pupils are connected with the ISS live via video conference.
+The moment finally arrives: over 100 pupils are connected with the International Space Station (ISS) live via video conference.
 Up in space, German ESA astronaut Matthias Maurer unrolls a 10-metre-long strip of pictures, featuring self-portraits from a number of pupils.
 These hand-drawn 'class selfies' are arranged so that they appear to be standing in a long line, holding hands – one child with another, one class with the next.
 The online event on 14 January 2022 marked the culmination of the 'Hand in hand around the world' campaign, launched for primary schools by the German Aerospace Center (Deutsches Zentrum für Luft- und Raumfahrt; DLR) one year ago.

 Over 1000 children took part, including the selected classes from the seven schools that took part in the live transmission from space.
 At the start of the broadcast, Maurer spoke about how well the project relates to his current space mission: "The 'Hand in hand around the world' initiative shows that we can achieve so much more if we work together peacefully."